roboticslab-uc3m/installation-guides/install-yarp.md

 Note that you will be prompted for your password upon using `sudo` a couple of times.

-As can be seen, here we are accounting for: YARP `lib_math`, the GUIs and `mjpeg` carrier.
+As can be seen, here we are accounting for YARP GUIs and `mjpeg` carrier.

 ```bash
 sudo apt install build-essential git